Glossier: When the Brand Became a Mirror

 Image Courtesy: New York Times

 Glossier’s products rarely arrived with technical bravado.
-Instead, they were introduced as tools that fit into a life already being lived.
+They were introduced as supporting characters — tools designed to fit into a life already being lived.
+Boy Brow, Cloud Paint, Balm Dotcom: these were not framed as transformations, but as extensions.

 Image Courtesy: Byrdie